Bob Corker: Retirement

 On September 26, 2017, Corker announced that he would not seek re-election in 2018, keeping his pledge when he ran in 2006 to only serve two terms in the Senate.
 After announcing his retirement, Corker intensified his opposition to President Donald Trump, accusing him of lying, debasing the United States, and weakening its global standing.
 However, Corker refused to use his powers as Senate Foreign Relations chairman to use procedural leverage in the Senate to influence Trump's rhetoric and actions.

-He had been joining investment bank Jefferies Financial Group Inc. as a special adviser in 2020.
+He joined investment bank Jefferies Financial Group Inc. as a special adviser in 2020.

 Political positions

-Bob Corker is considered a moderate conservative and is often labelled as a moderate rather than a conservative.
+Bob Corker is considered a moderate conservative.
 Corker scored 80% on American Conservative Union's 2017 Ratings of Congress.
 According to National Journal's 2009 Vote Ratings, he was ranked as the 34th most conservative member of the Senate.